btmoyers/bash-genomics/episodes/06-organization.md

 if we want to use it to recreate our work.
 It's also important for us to keep it up to date by regularly updating with the commands that we used to generate our results files.

+For now, you can try copying the FASTQ files in your `untrimmed_fastq` directory to a new directory inside of `1_project/data`, as we'll work with these data again for our next steps.

 Congratulations!
 You've finished your introduction to using the shell for genomics projects.
 You now know how to navigate your file system, create, copy, move, and remove files and directories, and automate repetitive tasks using scripts and